Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Framework

-The researcher has access to a function which creates feature dictionaries from unstructured data points, $\texttt{Dict}: \mathcal{Z} \to \{0,1\}^p$.
-This function is computed by passing an unstructured data point to a DNN equipped with a dictionary learning model (e.g., a LLM equipped with pretrained SAE when $Z_i$ are texts); recording the feature activations from the dictionary model; and then pooling and binarizing these dictionary feature activations to form a single indicator for each feature in the dictionary, indexed $j \in [p]$.
-There is a large possible space of $\texttt{Dict}$ functions the researcher could implement, though an especially straightforward choice for the use case of text data is implementing a $\texttt{Dict}$ function based on the SAE activations at a single layer of the DNN, for which the $j$-th entry of the output is equal to 1 if the $j$-th dictionary feature activated on any token of the input text, and 0 otherwise:
+There are many possible ways for a researcher to design a concept embedding based on a sparse dictionary learning model, though an especially straightforward choice is to record the SAE activations at a single layer of the DNN, setting the $j$-th entry of the concept embedding equal to 1 if the $j$-th SAE feature activated on any token of the input text, and 0 otherwise:

+Concrete design choices for the SAE architecture and layer $l$ will be discussed in the empirical examples in Section \ref{sec_empirical}.

-We denote $Y_i := \mathtt{Dict}(Z_i) \in \{0,1\}^p$ as the output of the dictionary transformation of the unstructured data: the ``feature dictionary.''
-As such, each ``feature indicator'' or ``dictionary entry'' $Y_{ij} \in \{0,1\}$ has the natural interpretation that a particular dictionary feature $j$ activated for the unstructured data instance $i$.\footnote{Dictionary feature activations are typically positively valued scalars, where magnitude is thought to correspond to some notion of intensity of activation; other works in mechanistic interpretability consider using these raw activation values directly, perhaps with max or average pooling across tokens.
-However, presently, magnitude of activation is not a well-understood or highly interpretable quantitative property of dictionary learning methods, and as such the default $\texttt{Dict}$ function advocated for in the proposed framework does not incorporate this information.
+We will use the notation $Y_i := \mathtt{Embed}(Z_i) \in \{0,1\}^p$ (suppressing information about layer $l$ from the notation going forward) for the concept embedding of an unstructured data point $i$.\footnote{Note that the concept embedding can also be thought of as a \textit{high-dimensional} ``codebook function'' in the conceptual framework of \cite{egami_how_2022}.} Each ``concept indicator'' $Y_{ij} \in \{0,1\}$ has the natural interpretation that a particular concept $j$ appeared in the unstructured data point $i$.\footnote{SAE feature activations are typically positively valued scalars, where magnitude is thought to correspond to some notion of intensity of activation.
+Other works in mechanistic interpretability consider using these raw activation values directly, perhaps with max or average pooling across tokens.
+However, presently, magnitude of activation is not a well-understood or highly interpretable quantitative property of sparse dictionary learning methods, and as such the default $\texttt{Embed}$ function advocated for in the proposed framework does not incorporate this information.
 That said, leveraging feature activation intensity is empirically shown to be useful for deriving good autointerpretation generation strategies; see Section \ref{sec_auto} for more on this.}